brson/rust-contract-comparison/blog/dfinity.md

 I generally join any technical chat for Rust blockchain projects I follow.
 I peek into [DFINITY's telegram][dt], via the link on their website.
-It's a typical non-technical blockchain chat.
+It's a typical non-technical blockchain chat, filled with speculators.
 I leave.

 [dt]: https://t.me/dfinity/